Dr. Julia Victoria Seidel

 Bio

-Since late 2021, I have been an independent Research Fellow at the European Southern Observatory (ESO) based at Paranal Observatory in Chile until October 2024.
-Currently, I am in my 4th year of this fellowship which I have taken to the Observatoire de la Côte d'Azur in Nice, France.
+I am currently based at Lagrange Laboratory at the Observatoire de la Côte d'Azur in Nice, France as a Poincaré independent Research Fellow.
+Before, I have been an independent Research Fellow at the European Southern Observatory (ESO) based at Paranal Observatory in Chile until October 2024.
 In my main research, I push observational and retrieval techniques alike towards the true observability of an Earth-like exoplanet, especially focusing on the observations of exoplanet atmospheric dynamics.
 For this work, I have won the 2024 MERAC Prize.
 My latest work on the observation of the 3D climate of an ultra-hot Jupiter (Seidel et al. 2025 Nature) was covered in The Conversation (French).

 Publications